rjiang03/ruijie.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD candidate!
+👨‍🎓 I am a final year PhD candidate!

-My reasearch interested in Theory-Driven Algorithm and its applications on bridging vision and other data (language, audio, parametric keys) modalities.
+💻 My research is focused on Theory-Driven Algorithms and their applications in bridging vision with other data modalities (language, audio, parametric keys).

-I am current working on my PhD thesis in the filed of Self-supervised representation learning.
+📖 I am currently working on my PhD thesis in the field of Self-supervised Representation Learning.

 A data-driven personal website